iwatakeshi/do-rs/patches/README.md

 The `apply-patches.sh` script also replaces certain generated files with corrected versions:

+- **Cargo.toml**: Replaces the generated `Cargo.toml` with our version that includes dev-dependencies (`tokio`, `wiremock`) and custom package metadata.
+The version number is updated automatically when the script is called with a version argument.
 - **credentials.rs**: Replaces `src/models/credentials.rs` with a corrected version that doesn't include the broken `#[serde_as]` attributes.
 The OpenAPI Generator incorrectly generates `serde_as` attributes with `Vec<u8>` fields that cause compilation errors.
 The corrected version uses `Option<String>` fields instead.

 ## How Patches Work